-There is no single exercise regimen that's best for everyone with osteoporosis.
-Each regimen should be specifically tailored to the individual patient based on a medical evaluation of:
+There is no single exercise plan that's best for everyone with osteoporosis.
+The routine you choose should be unique to you and based on your:

-During the evaluation, your doctor also will consider any other chronic conditions that can affect your ability to exercise, such as obesity, high blood pressure, and heart disease.
-If you're at risk for osteoporotic fracture, the National Osteoporosis Foundation recommends that your doctor refer you to a specially trained physical therapist for a through physical assessment and exercise prescriptions that focus on body mechanics and posture, balance, gait and transfer training, resistance weights, and progressive aerobic activities.
+Your doctor also will consider any other health problems that have a bearing on your ability to exercise, such as obesity, high blood pressure, and heart disease.
+They may refer you to a specially trained physical therapist who can teach you exercises that focus on body mechanics and posture, balance, resistance weights, and other techniques.

 Weight-Bearing Exercises for Osteoporosis